 As shocking as it may sound, the research revealed that female rats didn’t experience vulnerability to cancer as the report states that: “No biologically significant effects were observed in the brain or heart of female rats regardless of modulation.”

-In this regard, what’s extremely important for us to know is that these rats were exposed to a somewhat similar level of radiations that we humans receive when we use mobile phones, claims former associate director of the NTP and the study’s research’s team member Chris Portier.
+In this regard, what’s extremely important for us to know is that these rats were exposed to a somewhat similar level of radiation that we humans receive when we use mobile phones, claims former associate director of the NTP and the study’s research’s team member Chris Portier.
 When the intensity of radiation was increased, the vulnerability to cancer among rats also heightened.

-According to Portier, this finding is a “game changer,” and that it is important to “look at this issue again in considerable detail,” as cited by Mother Jones.
+According to Portier, this finding is a “game-changer,” and that it is important to “look at this issue again in considerable detail,” as cited by Mother Jones.

-access to cellphones.
 A similar study conducted in Australia was also released this month in which the agenda was to track the possibility of having brain cancer due to cellphone usage.
 The study spanned over decades as it was started in 1982 when mobile phones were non-existent and concluded in 2012.
 This particular study suggested that there wasn’t any significant rise noticed with cellphone use while other studies on the same topic also couldn’t identify any link.

 However, this study is groundbreaking as it has defied the results of all the previous studies.
 It must be noted that two wireless protocols that are quite common in cellphones, namely GSM and CDMA were used upon rats ranging from 900 megahertz to 1900 megahertz frequencies.
-Also, we must not forget that the WHO classified cellphones as Group 2B carcinogen in 2011, which came as a surprise back then as this group includes car exhaust, coffee, pickled vegetables and DDT pesticide.
+Also, we must not forget that the WHO classified cellphones as Group 2B carcinogens in 2011, which came as a surprise back then as this group includes car exhaust, coffee, pickled vegetables, and DDT pesticide.
 So we can say that the WHO believes that cellphones are quite possibly “carcinogenic to humans.”